 The Rolex board of Directors appointed Finance Director Bruno Meier as the new Chief Executive Officer of The Rolex Group.
 Bruno Meier will be replacing Patrick Heiniger on the first of January 2009.
 Mr. Meier has been the CFO of Rolex for 3 years.

-Leo (The Idle Swede) is my right hand man on Jake's Rolex Watch Blog.
+Leo (The Idle Swede) is pictured below with.
 James Dowling is one of the most knowledgeable Rolex experts on earth and co-author of The Best Of Time–Rolex Wristwatches.
 James Dowling is also a moderator on Timezone's Rolex modern and vintage Rolex forum.